jakelineh2754/cyoa-project-/situations/walking.md

-You are walking by an abandoned neighborhood and you see a scary figure pass by.
+You are walking by an abandoned neighborhood at night and you see a scary figure pass by.
 What do you do?

 [Turn around and leave](killer.md)